-One-time transitional services may not be used to pay for the following:

-a. housing, rent, or refundable securitydeposits; or

-NOTE: Non-refundable security deposits are not to include rental payments.

-1.b. - 3. ...
+- 1. One-time transitional services may not be used to pay for the following: - a. housing, rent, or refundable security deposits; or - NOTE: Non-refundable security deposits are not to include rental payments. - b. furnishings or setting up living arrangements that are owned or leased by a waiver provider. - 2.
+One-time transitional services are not available to participants who are receiving host home services. - 3.
+One-time transitional services are not available to participants who are moving into a family member's home.